lynnfaraday/aresmush.com/_root/mush-101/finding-a-game.md

 Just as we did in the [previous tutorial](/mush-101/connecting-and-commo), we'll use a Guest character.
 Logging in as a Guest is a good way to get a feel for the game's community.
 Check out the "who" list.
 Are there many people to play with?
 Does anyone greet you when you log in?
 Are they friendly?

-Let's check out *No Return*, the Zombie game.
+Let's check out *No Return*, a Zombie game that's now closed.
 Here's a short video illustrating the process:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TvLEPmZaIwk" frameborder="0" allowfullscreen></iframe>